LoetLuemmel/pio-heltec-lorawan-test-main2/README.md

 Yet no connection, but maybe connection could be established over the course of this afternoon.

 * UPDATE
-  I successfully connected to TTN on the aitport Munich arriving from Geneva.
+  I successfully connected to TTN on Munich Airport arriving from Geneva.
 I used my powerbank to suppy the V3 Heltec Board.  🫣